xack20/BIPV-DOC-SHARING/README.md

         npm install -g json-server
     ```

-## Open a terminal fron VSCode for managing network
+## Open a terminal from VSCode for managing network

 * change directory
   ```